PipeWire/pipewire/INSTALL.md

 ## Building

-Pipewire uses a build tool called *Meson* as a basis for its build process.
+PipeWire uses a build tool called *Meson* as a basis for its build process.
 It's a tool with some resemblance to Autotools and CMake.
 Meson again generates build files for a lower level build tool called *Ninja*, working in about the same level of abstraction as more familiar GNU Make